CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 ## Notes

 [^1]:
-     A design this large must be built using layer 3 links
+     You must build a design this large using layer 3 links.